lino-framework/book/docs/dev/choicelists.rst

 This adds a database field whose value is an instance of :class:`lino.core.choicelists.Choice`.

-A choicelist field is like a :class:`ForeignKey` field, but instead of pointing to a database object it points to a :class:`Choice`.
+A choicelist field is similar to a :class:`ForeignKey` field in that it uses a :doc:`combo box </dev/combo/index>` as widget, but instead of pointing to a database object it points to a :class:`Choice`.
 For the underlying database it is actually a `CharField` which contains the `value` (not the `name`) of its choice.

 The :class:`lino.mixins.human.Human` mixin uses the :class:`Genders